Colleen Jones: 2006–2008

-After a short run playing third for Kay Zinck during the 2006/2007 season, Jones went back to skipping.
-For the 2007/2008 season she would add Olympic bronze medallist Georgina Wheatcroft to her team along with Kate Hamer and Darah Provencal.
-At the end of the season Jones would retire from competitive curling.
+Playing third for Kay Zinck during the 2006–07 season, the team made it to the final of the 2007 Nova Scotia Hearts, where they lost to Jill Mouzar.
+With the loss, Jones would be absent from the national Tournament of Hearts for the first time since 1998.

+Jones went back to skipping for the 2007–08 season, forming a team with Olympic bronze medallist Georgina Wheatcroft from British Columbia, along with Kate Hamer from Ontario and Darah Provencal, also from BC in an effort to qualify for the 2009 Canadian Olympic Curling Trials.
+As the team resided in different provinces, it was ineligible from playing for a provincial championship, and therefore the Tournament of Hearts, but was still eligible for the Trials.
+The team was formed after the 2007 Players' Championship, where Jones filled in for Kelley Law, whose team consisted of Wheatcroft, Provencal and Shannon Aleksic.
+That team made it to the semifinals, where they lost to Jennifer Jones.
+Jones' new transnational squad didn't find much success on tour however, failing to qualify for the playoffs in any of the four Grand Slam events they played in.

+At the end of the 2007–08 season, Jones would retire from competitive curling.

 2010–2011

 Colleen Jones announced on March 24, 2010, on CBC News that she would be again returning to competitive curling.
 Having been present for the 2010 Vancouver Olympics, a spark ignited in her, and she once again wanted to make another run for the 2014 Olympics in Sochi.

-For the 2010/2011 season, Jones was recruited by Heather Smith-Dacey, Blisse Comstock and Teri Lake, to take over skipping duties, when former skip Jill Mouzar moved to Ontario.
-Just as Jones was due to begin her competitive curling comeback, days before beginning the playdowns for the Nova Scotia Scotties Tournament of Hearts, It was announced on December 10, 2010, that Jones was diagnosed with meningitis.
+For the 2010–11 season, Jones was recruited by Heather Smith-Dacey, Blisse Comstock and Teri Lake, to take over skipping duties, when former skip Jill Mouzar moved to Ontario.
+The team played in two Grand Slams that Fall, missing the playoffs in both.
+Just as Jones was due to begin her competitive curling comeback, days before beginning the playdowns for the 2011 Nova Scotia Scotties Tournament of Hearts, It was announced on December 10, 2010, that Jones was diagnosed with meningitis.
 Jones turned over skipping duties to Heather Smith-Dacey, and brought in Danielle Parsons to play at third.
 Smith-Dacey's team won the Nova Scotia title, and then went on to win the bronze medal at the 2011 Scotties.
 Jones was able to return to competition after recovering from her illness, and won the 2011 Nova Scotia Senior Women's Championship on February 27.
+Jones and her senior team of Nancy Delahunt, Marsha Sobey and Sally Saunders represented Nova Scotia at the 2011 Canadian Senior Curling Championships, where she led the team to a 6–5 record, missing the playoffs.